Troubleshooting Common SSH Errors: Connection Refused and Denied

 systemctl status sshd

-If the status shows inactive or failed, start the service:
+If the service is inactive or failed, start it:

 sudo systemctl start sshd